jamesmontemagno/monkey-cache/README.md

 **Platform Support**

-MonkeyCache is a .NET Standard 2.0 library, but has some platform specific tweaks for storing data in the correct Cache directory.
+Monkey Cache is a .NET Standard 2.0 library, but has some platform specific tweaks for storing data in the correct Cache directory.

 |Platform|Version|
 | ------------------- | :------------------: |